fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd18.md

             - A burlap sack falls off the cart and appears to have something living inside (they drag it into the building)
         - Carlor fills in the group about what he saw at The Triboard Travelers
     - Carlor, Oberon & Thor go to sneak around Triboar Travelers
-        - Carlor & Oberon sneak around while Thor & Skrillex take watch
+        - Carlor & Oberon sneak around while Thor & Skrillix take watch
         - Weren't seeing anything, Oberon casts sleep on the people in the warehouse
         - One falls asleep, Oberon then casts Hypnotic Pattern and manages to Charm all 3
         - Oberon and Thor run in the building
         - Thor uses his Crowbar to break open the padlock on one of the doors
-        - Carlor yelled out to Skrillex to get help
+        - Carlor yelled out to Skrillix to get help
         - Suddenly, a hooded black figure drops from the ceiling & takes a stab at Oberon
             - First attack misses, second attack hits for 9 + 45 damage, knocking Oberon unconscious
             - Combat begins!